barkinet/echidna/doc/presentation.md

 # In an ideal world: automatic publication

-1. Editor pushes changes, eg to **GitHub**
+1. .green[Editor pushes changes, eg to **GitHub**]
-2. CI (&ldquo;continuous integration&rdquo;) system kicks in, eg **Travis CI**
+2. .green[CI (&ldquo;continuous integration&rdquo;) system, eg **Travis CI**, kicks in]
-3. CI system sends *shortname* to Echidna, plus an auth token
+3. .green[CI system sends *shortname* to Echidna, plus an *auth token*]
-4. .green[Echidna infers:]
+4. Echidna infers:
-  1. .green[Base URL of the spec]
+  1. Base URL of the spec
-  2. .green[Type of spec]
+  2. Type of spec
-  2. .green[Metadata: WG, other editors, etc]
+  2. Metadata: WG, editors, etc
-5. .green[Validation:]
+5. Validation:
-  1. .green[Echidna runs pubrules checker in the background]
+  1. Echidna runs pubrules checker in the background
-  2. .green[And presents comprehensive information about result of validation]
+  2. Presents on the page comprehensive information about validation
-  3. .green[&hellip;including info about errors, with pointers to specific pubrules] 6.
+  3. &hellip;including info about errors, with pointers to specific pubrules
+6. If there are errors, edit spec and go to step 1
+7. Otherwise, \[publication, @todo\]
+8. Spec published under `/TR`; e-mail notifications sent

 .footer[![Logo](https://raw.githubusercontent.com/w3c/echidna/tripu/miscellanea/doc/w3c-labs-logo-small.png)New publication workflow]

 ---

-# In an ideal world: &ldquo;manual&rdquo; publication
+# In an ideal world: &ldquo;triggered&rdquo; publication

-1. Editor goes to `https://w3.org/publish/` (basic auth, W3C credentials)
+1. .green[Editor goes to `https://w3.org/publish/` (basic auth, W3C credentials)]
-  1. Echidna knows what specs are associated to him/her
+2. .green[Echidna finds out what specs are associated to him/her]
-  2. Editor selects one among all those specs (a *shortname*)
+3. .green[Editor selects one among those specs (a *shortname*) and hits *publish*]
-2. .green[Echidna infers:]
+4. Echidna infers:
-  1. .green[Base URL of the spec]
+  1. Base URL of the spec
-  2. .green[Type of spec]
+  2. Type of spec
-  2. .green[Metadata: WG, other editors, etc]
+  2. Metadata: WG, other editors, etc
-3. .green[Validation:]
+5. Validation:
-  1. .green[Echidna runs pubrules checker in the background]
+  1. Echidna runs pubrules checker in the background
-  2. .green[And presents comprehensive information about result of validation]
+  2. Sends back comprehensive information about validation
-  3. .green[&hellip;including info about errors, with pointers to specific pubrules]
+  3. &hellip;including info about errors, with pointers to specific pubrules
-4. While there are errors, edit spec and go back to step 3
+6. If there are errors, edit spec and go to step 1.3
-5. Editor confirms publication
+7. Editor confirms publication \[@todo\]
-6. Spec published under `TR`; e-mail notifications sent
+8. Spec published under `/TR`; e-mail notifications sent

 .footer[![Logo](https://raw.githubusercontent.com/w3c/echidna/tripu/miscellanea/doc/w3c-labs-logo-small.png)New publication workflow]